gdesouza/conflux/docs/sessions/2025-09-26-get-page-command.md

 - **ID or Title Resolution**: Attempt numeric ID lookup first (if input string is numeric), fallback to title search to avoid ambiguity.

 ## Implementation Summary
-Implemented a new Cobra command `get-page` that fetches a Confluence page either by ID or by title within a space, then outputs its content in one of three formats.
+Implemented a new Cobra command `pull` that fetches a Confluence page either by ID or by title within a space, then outputs its content in one of three formats.
 Extended the Confluence client to expand `body.storage` and `body.view` for richer representation.
 Added focused tests around content selection and format handling.

 ## Technical Details